 Wastewater from the a chemical plant poured into the Xiang River in September 2011.

 In January 2014, Liu Bo, the coordinator of the EU project, wrote to Xu Shousheng, the provincial party secretary, supporting the villagers’ complaints that “pollution has not been effectively controlled.”
-Liu found the limited range of techniques that Yonkers had applied had failed to address the range of pollutants — including cadmium, zinc and arsenic — on the site.
+Liu found the limited range of techniques that Yonkers had applied had failed to address the range of pollutants — including cadmium, zinc, and arsenic — on the site.
 He also recommended that remediation should include the surrounding fields and the entire river basin.

 Hunan is only one of many provinces in China that have suffered heavy metal pollution.
-Incomplete figures from the Ministry of Environmental Protection (MEP) revealed that that in 2006, 24.7 million acres of arable land was polluted, 8.3 percent of China’s total.
+Incomplete figures from the Ministry of Environmental Protection revealed that in 2006, 24.7 million acres of arable land was polluted, 8.3 percent of China’s total.
 But the government has been slow to understand the seriousness of the problem.
 It was not until this February that the Ministry of Agriculture ordered a series of remediation trials that aim to give priority to safe management of farmland and to experiment with crop adjustment, as well as possible compensation mechanisms in cases where land or produce have been badly contaminated.

 If the scale of China’s soil pollution is unprecedented, remediation, too, must be large-scale.
 Zhuang admitted however, that, as well as legislative and technological difficulties, funding for soil remediation was the biggest challenge,

 Some developers hope polluted farmland will be reclassified and earmarked for development.

 as total cleanup costs could eventually reach $1.6 trillion.
 A private industry body, the Jiangsu Institute of the Environmental Industry, has predicted that between 2014 and 2020 China’s soil remediation market could be worth nearly $110 billon.